-Last month, we looked at how wear contributes to bearing failure.
-This month we will examine indentations, sometimes referred to as brinelling.
-Just a reminder, there are a number of causes that contribute to failure, including:
+Recently we examined how wear contributes to bearing failure.
+Now we’ll examine indentations, sometimes referred to as brinelling.
+Just a reminder, there are a number of causes that contribute to brinelling, including:

 Other forms of damage show up as flaking or cracks.

 Indentations (brinelling) on bearings for motion designs

 If a bearing develops indentations or dents, they are often labeled “brinell” marks, and are an indication of a bearing that was either improperly mounted during installation, one that is supporting an excessive load, or a bearing that is contaminated with debris.]

 There are generally two types of brinelling: true and false.
 Each has a different cause.

 True brinelling indicates that the load on the bearing is greater than the elastic limit of the ring or bearing material.
 It is one of the more common causes of bearing failure.
 According to some manufacturers, self-aligning ball bearings are susceptible to this issue.

 False brinelling looks similar to true brinelling, but occurs through vibration, not necessarily excessive load.